Geraetefreund/grav-plugin-force-pagetemplate-item/README.md

 # Force Pagetemplate Item Plugin

-Selects Item as default page item when adding a page via the admin plugin.
+Selects Item as default page template when adding a page via the admin plugin.

 The **Force Pagetemplate Item** Plugin is an extension for [Grav CMS](https://github.com/getgrav/grav).
 Selects Item as default page template when adding a new page